-The management applied discount cashflow approach to assess the fair value of the exploration assets relating to the Evander Project and the Jeanette Project.
+In the preparation of the consolidated financial statements for the financial year ended 31 March 2012, the directors of the Company have assessed the recoverable amount of the exploration assets relating to the Evander Project and the Jeanette Project as at 31 March 2012 based on estimations of their fair values.
+The management applied discount cashflow approach to assess the fair value of the exploration assets relative to the Evander Project and the Jeanette Project.
 The discount cashflow approach is based on an effective discount rate of 17.32% and cash flow projection prepared from financial forecasts covering a mine life period until the mine resources run out based on probable reserves.
-Other key assumptions for the fair value calculation related to the estimation of cash inflows/outflows which include expected future inflation rates affecting operating and capital costs, ZAR/USD exchange rates, gold prices and production rate, such estimation is based on the estimation provided by the management.
+Other key assumptions for the fair value calculation related to the estimation of cash inflows/outflows which include expected future inflation rates, affecting operating and capital costs, ZAR/USD exchange rates, gold prices and production rate, such estimation is based on the estimation provided by the management.
 Based on the fair value estimation, the carrying amounts of the exploration assets relating to the Evander Project and the Jeanette Project exceed their recoverable amounts and an impairment loss of HK\$410,285,000 was recognised during the year ended 31 March 2012.
+At the end of the current reporting period, the directors of the Company are of the opinion that there was no other indication for impairment of the exploration assets.

 Other than the Evander Project and the Jeanette Project, TGL and its subsidiaries also have several mining rights with smaller scales.
 The management carried out assessments regularly on the profitability for these small scale projects.
-As the Group increasingly focused on the Evander Project and the Jeanette Project in South Africa, the directors determined not to pursue certain exploration projects in South Africa after reviewing the latest available information of these projects and accordingly, recognised in profit or loss a full impairment loss on these projects of HK\$67,970,000 (2011: nil) during the year.
+As the Group increasingly focused on the Evander Project and the Jeanette Project in South Africa, the directors determined not to pursue certain exploration projects in South Africa after reviewing the latest available information of these projects and accordingly, recognised in profit or loss a full impairment loss on these projects of HK\$67,970,000 during the year ended 31 March 2012.

-During the year ended 31 March 2012, no revenue was generated from these exploration assets and expense relating to the exploration assets in gold exploration and development operation in South Africa was HK\$11,954,000.
-Net cash used in operating activities is HK\$11,320,000.
+During the year ended 31 March 2013, no revenue was generated from these exploration assets and expense relating to the exploration assets in gold exploration and development operation in South Africa was HK\$24,834,000 (2012: HK\$11,954,000).
+Net cash used in operating activities is HK\$23,908,000 (2012: HK\$11,320,000).

-19. INTERESTS IN ASSOCIATES AND AMOUNT DUE FROM AN ASSOCIATE
+20. INTERESTS IN ASSOCIATES AND AMOUNTS DUE FROM AN ASSOCIATE